Swim spa costs are usually not openly advertised. It’s pretty difficult (impossible) to find a price list for most manufacturers.

 The Cheapest entry-level offerings range from between $9000 to $12,000.
 But don’t get too excited, because these products are not much better than the cheap Chinese models we talked about above.

 In fact, many of them are the same products from the same factory just with minor differences.
-The companies selling these products import them from China, add the shipping cost on to the final price, re brand them, and try to market them as a “quality product”.
+The companies selling these products import them from China, add the shipping cost onto the final price, re brand them, and try to market them as a “quality product”.

-The only “benefits” swim spas in this price bracket have over the Chinese imports is that you are going to be dealing with a US company.
+The only “benefits” products in this price bracket have over the Chinese imports is that you are going to be dealing with a US company.
 Their warranties are still very limited (and short) compared to some of the more reputable brands, but they are better than the warranties you will get from China.